gatling/gatling/src/docs/content/reference/execute/cloud/admin/notifications/index.md

 ---
 menutitle: Notifications
 title: Notifications configuration
-seotitle: Configure notifications in Gatling Enterprise Cloud
+seotitle: Configure Gatling run notifications for Slack and Microsoft Teams
-description: Get notified about your simulations running in Gatling Enterprise Cloud.
+description: Get notified about your Gatling simulations in Slack or Microsoft Teams.
-lead: Get notified about your simulations running in Gatling Enterprise Cloud.
+lead: Get notified about your simulations with Slack or Microsoft Teams.
 date: 2021-11-07T14:29:04+00:00
 lastmod: 2023-04-03T12:00:00+00:00
 ---

 ## Introduction

-You can configure your Gatling Cloud to send notifications about your simulation runs results directly in your favourite text communication tool.
+You can configure Gatling Enterprise to send notifications about your simulation runs results directly with Slack or Microsoft Teams.

 Notifications will be sent as soon as a simulation run ends, and will display:
 - A summary of your simulation info